wp-plugins/ad-injection/readme.txt

 You can uninstall by deactivating the plugin and deleting from the WordPress plugins control panel.

+Uninstalling will delete all files and settings created by Ad Injection.
+It will also delete any template ads that you have put in the ad-injection-data folder.

 If you have been using mfunc mode with a caching plugin then you *must* also clear the cache afterwards, otherwise you'll get errors saying the Ad Injection includes can't be found.

 == Frequently Asked Questions ==